-Blowing bubbles is one of the simplest childhood activities, yet it’s packed with so many opportunities for learning.
+Blowing bubbles with kids is such a simple activity, yet it’s packed with so many opportunities for learning.

 There is so much more to bubbles than just some excitement and often, a big mess – but on a positive note, its basically just soap.